-Our proposal calls for all arriving passengers to be asked for their consent to be tested twice for the presence of SARS-Cov-2 by PCR analysis of a specimen obtained by nasopharyngeal swab.
-The first test will be obtained on the day of arrival (either at the airport or at the hotel where they will be quarantined) and the second will be obtained on Day 6 after arrival.
+Our proposal calls for all arriving passengers to be tested for the presence of SARS-Cov-2 by PCR analysis of a specimen obtained by nasopharyngeal swab.
+The first test will be obtained prior to arrival and the second will be obtained on Day 6 after arrival.
 Each sample must be obtained by trained personnel with appropriate personal protective equipment; a sufficient supply of swabs and transport media must also be available.
 Essential to this model is that test results are made available within 24 hours of when the sample was obtained (see Assumption #2, below).

-Those testing negative on Day 1 return to quarantine until Day 6 when they are tested again; those that also test negative on Day 6 will be released from quarantine when the test result becomes available the next day, Day 7.
+Only those testing negative prior to, or upon, arrival are permitted to enter the island, where they will be quarantined until Day 6 when they are tested again; those that also test negative on Day 6 will be released from quarantine when the test result becomes available the next day, Day 7.
 For such individuals, therefore, the duration of quarantine is reduced from 2 weeks to 1 week.
 In contrast, arriving passengers that opt out of the testing program must be quarantined for the full 14-day period.

-In this way, an incentive is created for arriving passengers to participate in the screening program.
-Even though participation is strictly voluntary, we anticipate that most travelers will prefer this option.
+In this way, an incentive is created for arriving passengers to participate in the screening program, and we anticipate that most travelers will prefer this option.
 We also propose to incorporate cell phone-based contact tracing of all travelers for at least 2 weeks upon their release from quarantine on Day 7, which will enable us to identify contacts for those few individuals that become contagious after they leave quarantine; those contacts must then also be tested.